cometchat-pro-samples/android-java-push-notification-app/README.md

 # Android Java Push Notification App

-CometChat Push Notification Sample App is a fully functional push notification app capable of one-on-one (private) and group messaging as well as Calling.
-This sample app enables users to send and receive push notifications for text and multimedia messages like **images, videos, documents as well as  Custom Messages** .
+CometChat Push Notification Sample App is a fully functional push notification app capable of one-on-one (private) and group messaging, and Calling.
+This sample app enables users to send and receive push notifications for text and multimedia messages like **images, videos, documents** and **Custom Messages**.
 Also, users can make push notifications for Audio and Video calls to other users or groups.

 <hr/>